 Loading

-The law is new and the regulatory practice is still maturing.
+The law and its regulations are published; what remains is confirming the exact geographic zone of individual properties.
 This page is a plain-language orientation, not legal advice.
 For binding decisions, work with a REGA-licensed agent and a Saudi legal advisor.

 Where foreign ownership is permitted